-If you’re seeing this in March just remember you can always take time and reflect at any point in the year!
+Even if you’re seeing this in March just remember you can always pause, reflect and make goals at any point in the year!

 It’s never too late to set goals!

 This fun worksheet I came up with is based on some thing I saw online over at Mique’s blog here and throughout blogland.
 It combines all of the things we like to do at the beginning of the year–pick one word, and set goals!
-My children need a little bit more guidance so I explain it a bit more on my printable for my kids who are 6, 9 and 12 years old so I included more information on mine.
+My children need a little bit more guidance so I explain it a bit more on my printable for my kids who are 6, 9 and 12 years old.

-- Want— Here you will share something you want to do this year.
+- Want— In this section you will share something you want to do this year.
 It doesn’t have to be trying something new but think out of your comfort zone.
-Something you’ve been meaning to try but haven’t made time for.
+Like I want to try to smile more.
+Something you’ve been wanting to do but haven’t made time to be intentional about it.
 For example, a food, a class, a project, an activity, a trip… This year I want to try________.

 - Share–Here you’ll write something you want to share with the world, neighborhood, work, school, community… It can be as simple as sharing kindness, or your giftedness like singing, or abilities like baking…

 - Succeed – Here you’ll share specific goals you have for yourself.
 Remember to make your goals S.M.A.R.T., see point #4 below for the explanation.
 For example, I want to succeed at losing 10 pounds by March.
+I should share something that’s realistic.
 I want to succeed at training to run a 5k with my family.
-Or studying harder, being
+Or studying harder.

 Make it into a Family Activity

 We make goal setting a family activity.
 We don’t do this on New Year’s Eve we usually find a time after to focus on this together.